Fake Health Centres – Medical Treatments or Traps?!

 Quality universal health coverage ensuring access and affordability at the point of need is the unique safety-net all Nigerians desire and deserve.

 So, we must interrogate the activities of ‘quacks’ running all kinds of ‘shops’ at every corner or turn in rural and urban neighbourhoods.

 They offer false hopes and exploit vulnerable Nigerians.

-Conditions of people, already victims of our weak health systems are worsened.
+The conditions of people, already victims of our weak health systems, are made worse.

-Governments at federal, state and local levels need to work collaboratively to agree on standardising and regularly accrediting health facilities and providers in Nigeria.
+Federal, state and local governments need to work collaboratively to agree on standardising and regularly accrediting health facilities and providers in Nigeria.

-This will improve quality and access to systematically eliminate quackery in health care delivery in Nigeria.
+This will improve quality and access to eliminate quackery in health care delivery in Nigeria systematically.

 Access to quality health insurance also helps reduce people’s vulnerability to fake health centres.